polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/srtool.md

 ## srtool info

-Use the `srtool info` command to display information about the `srtool` container and your repository. y default, the `srtool info` command assumes that the `Cargo.toml` file for the runtime is located in a [`runtime`](https://github.com/paritytech/polkadot/tree/master/runtime) subdirectory with the name of the chain.
+Use the `srtool info` command to display information about the `srtool` container and your repository.
+By default, the `srtool info` command assumes that the `Cargo.toml` file for the runtime is located in a [`runtime`](https://github.com/paritytech/polkadot/tree/master/runtime) subdirectory with the name of the chain.
 For example, the `srtool info` command use the following locations by default:

 - runtime/kusama